“By failing to prepare, you are preparing to fail.” - Benjamin Franklin

 While it might be difficult, try to get a good night’s sleep before the exam, too.
 It may sound difficult, but don’t stay up all night trying to study.
 You can study the night before, but don’t stay up late!

 If you’ve not started your A Level yet, we’ve got some useful expressions to get you started in Chinese.
-Whether you want to practise them or are just too excited to start learning Chinese, these are some good phrases to know.
+Whether you want to practise them or are just too excited to start learn Mandarin London, these are some good phrases to know.

 They’re useful in a variety of situations.